| Pertile was born on 9 November 1885

 three months of the year (Milan, Turin), before sailing to South

-22nd of May in Nerone with Muzio, Bertana, Franci and Formichi.
+May 22nd in Nerone with Muzio, Bertana, Franci and Formichi.

 Arangi Lombardi replaced Muzio for some performances.
 Pertile's